 The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Secondary MCLs (SMCL) are set to protect the odor, taste, and appearance of drinking water.
+See also Secondary Maximum Contaminant Level (SMCL).

 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.